Microscopic theory of spin Seebeck effect in antiferromagnets: Abstract

 \section{Abstract}

 We develop a microscopic theory for the spin Seebeck effect (SSE) in N\'eel and canted phases of antiferromagnetic insulators.
-We calculate the DC spin current tunneling from the antiferromagnet to an attached metal, incorporating the spin-wave theory and the non-equilibrium Green's function approach.
-Our result shows a sign change of the spin current at the spin-flop phase transition between N\'eel and canted phases, which is in agreement with a recent experiment for the SSE of $\rm Cr_2O_3$ in a semi-quantitative level.
-The sign change can be interpreted from the argument based on the density of states of up- and down-spin magnons, which is related to the polarized-neutron scattering spectra.
-The theory also demonstrates that the spin current in the N\'eel phase is governed by the magnon correlation, while that in the canted phase consists of two parts: Contributions from not only the magnon dynamics but also the static transverse magnetization.
-This result leads to a prediction that at sufficiently low temperatures, the spin current non-monotonically changes as a function of magnetic field in the canted phase.
-Towards a more unified understanding of the SSE in antiferromagnets, we further discuss some missing links of theories of SSE: Interface properties, effects of the transverse spin moment in the canted phase, the spin-orbit coupling in the metal, etc. Finally, we compare the SSE of antiferromagnets with those of different magnetic phases such as ferromagnets, ferrimagnets, an one-dimensional spin liquid, a spin-nematic liquid, and a spin-Peierls (dimerized) phase.
+We calculate DC spin current tunneling from an antiferromagnet to an attached metal, incorporating the spin-wave theory and the non-equilibrium Green's function approach.
+Our result shows a sign change of the spin current at the spin-flop phase transition between N\'eel and canted phases, which is in agreement with a recent experiment for the SSE on $\rm Cr_2O_3$ in a semi-quantitative level.
+The sign change can be interpreted from the argument based on the density of states of up-spin and down-spin magnons, which is related to polarized-neutron-scattering spectra.
+The theory also demonstrates that the spin current in the N\'eel phase is governed by magnon correlation, whereas that in the canted phase consists of two parts: contributions from not only magnon dynamics but also static transverse magnetization.
+This result leads to a prediction that at sufficiently low temperature, the spin current non-monotonically changes as a function of magnetic field in the canted phase.
+Towards a more unified understanding of the SSE in antiferromagnets, we discuss some missing pieces in SSE theories: interface properties, effects of the transverse spin moment in the canted phase, spin-orbit coupling in metals, etc. Finally, we compare the SSE of antiferromagnets with that of different magnetic phases such as ferromagnets, ferrimagnets, a one-dimensional spin liquid, a spin-nematic liquid, and a spin-Peierls (dimerized) phase.